Robinlovelace/odjitter/README.md

 # Abstract

-Origin-destination (OD) datasets are often represented as trips between zone centroids, resulting in concentration of flows to few unique points.
-This paper presents a ‘jittering’ approach to tackling this problem by (1) sampling unique points for each OD pair, and (2) splitting ‘large’ OD pairs representing many trips into ‘sub-OD’ pairs.
+Origin-destination (OD) datasets are often represented as ‘desire lines’ between zone centroids.
+This paper presents a ‘jittering’ approach to pre-processing and conversion of OD data into geographic desire lines that (1) samples unique origin and destination locations for each OD pair, and (2) splits ‘large’ OD pairs into ‘sub-OD’ pairs.
+Reproducible findings show that route networks generated from jittered desire lines are more geographically diffuse than route networks generated from ‘unjittered’ (centroid based) desire lines.
+The approach, implemented in the open source Rust crate odjitter, is a computationally efficient and flexible way to simulate diffuse travel patterns from OD data.
+Further work is needed to validate the approach and to find optimal settings for sampling and disaggregation.
-We find that route networks generated from jittered OD data are more diffuse, based on an example dataset representing walking trips, with potential benefits for transport planners relying on model results.
-Further work is needed to validate the approach and to find optimal parameters for sampling and disaggregation.

 # Questions